Oregon's biggest city has 'long way to go' repairing its rep

 While Portland’s violent protests have largely eased, there are still outbreaks— including earlier this month.
 Amid a vigil for a slain activist killed two years ago, a crowd of 100 people smashed storefront windows, ignited fires in dumpsters and caused at least $500,000 in damage to city buildings and businesses.

+Travel Portland presented data collected by MMGY Travel Intelligence.
+The travel research and consulting company asked people how likely they are to attend a meeting, conference or convention — either for business or leisure purposes — in Portland in the next 24 months.
+The question was asked about 21 different destinations, and Portland was “toward the bottom” of the list.

-The Travel Portland data shows that more than half of event planners and two-thirds of attendees surveyed recently indicated that their “likelihood” to book or attend meetings in the city over the next two years was heavily influenced by the “visibility” of racial and social protests.
+The survey showed that half of event planners and two-thirds of attendees surveyed recently indicated that their “likelihood” to book or attend meetings in the city over the next two years was heavily influenced by the “visibility” of racial and social protests.

 “The impact of this is that we likely won’t even get the opportunity to bid on many conventions for the next two years, which will affect our long term successes well into the future,” said Jeff Miller, the president and CEO of Travel Portland.